-There are none for this single level programme.
+There are no pre-requisites for this single level programme.

 TEIs are required to refer to the Common Awards core list of pre and co-requisites, and details of excluded module combinations, when designing their pathways.

 11. Typical Admissions Requirements